Before there were MP3s, CD players, and cassette tapes -- heck, even before eight-track tapes -- there was the record player.

 Let's take a closer look at this amazing game-changing contraption and it's components:

-Although "turntable" and "record player" today are used almost synonymously, a turntable is technically the part of the record player where the record sits.
+Although "turntable" and "record player" today are used almost interchangeably, a turntable is technically the part of the record player and it's where the record sits.
 Sometimes the turntable is also called the "revolving platter."

 The least expensive record players use steel for the turntable.
-The steel plates used in record players are light and cheap to produce, however, the consequence is that these plates have a low inertia, meaning any instability with the motor speed are quite pronounced.
+The steel plates are light and cheap to produce, however, the consequence is that these plates have low inertia, meaning any instability with the motor speed are quite pronounced.

 A more expensive turntable plate is aluminum.
 Aluminum plates have better balance, reduce vibration, and don't accentuate motor speed instabilities.

 The stylus can be either spherical or elliptical.
 Elliptical styli have the advantage of increasing the fidelity of the music by allowing for more contact with the record groove.
-A spherical stylus provides less fidelity but is more sensitive.
+An aspherical stylus provides less fidelity but is more sensitive.